 That changes what we build, how we measure success, and how we engage users.

-What this means for Canberra
+What this means for founders in Canberra?

-There are three implications worth calling out for our ecosystem.
+We see three implications worth calling out for our ecosystem.

 Final thought